yanganyi/learning-coding-through-python/README.md

 ## Why this repo?

-Hi this is Yang An Yi.
-The main reason I created this repository is to showcase what I have achieved in the past 2 years.
+Hi The main reason I created this repository is to showcase what I have achieved in the past 2 years.
 My father helped me in creating this repository on his github account.
 He guided me in writing this markdown file.

 _This was intially part of a bigger and much older family private repository.
 The relevant contents were duplicated and moved to this public repository for Hwa Chong EC3 CCA application. - An Yi's father_